ccentola/mysite/content/posts/third_post.md

 categories = []
 +++

 This is a third post to test my publication workflow.
+On 2018-08-19, I changed the draft status of this post to check and see if that would hide it from publication.